onap/policy-parent/docs/installation/oom.rst

 To *override the PDP-D keystore or trustore*, add a suitable replacement(s) under "drools/resources/secrets".
-Modify the drools chart values.yaml with new credentials, and follow the procedures described at :ref:`Installing or Upgrading Policy` to redeploy the chart.
+Modify the drools chart values.yaml with new credentials, and follow the procedures described at :ref:`install-upgrade-policy-label` to redeploy the chart.

 To *disable https* for the DMaaP configuration topic, add a copy of `engine.properties <https://git.onap.org/policy/drools-pdp/tree/policy-management/src/main/server/config/engine.properties>`_